elastic/cloud-on-k8s/operators/README.md

-# Stack Operator
+# Elastic operators and controllers for Kubernetes

-Manage an Elastic stack in Kubernetes.
+Managed Elastic products and services in Kubernetes.

 ## Requirements